MANUAL - ORGANISING HARVEST DAY

 ARE THERE ANY RISKS?

-After discussing with the site manager which seedlings can be harvested, it is important to talk about risks.
-Do certain diseases live in the area?
-If so, it might be best to stay away from from that area altogether, find out how to recognise the disease, and/or you could suggest that before any sapling is definitively taken away for replanting, the forester does a final check.
+After a discussion with the site manager about which seedlings can be harvested, it’s crucial to consider potential risks.
+Are there specific diseases present in the area?
+If so, it might be best to avoid that area entirely, learn how to identify the disease, and/or suggest that before any sapling is definitively removed for replanting, the forester should conduct a final check.

 Is your sapling sick or not?